How to Attend Naadam 2026: Join this Small Group Tour

 Proper attire is also required.
 Long pants and long sleeve shirts are recommended.
 Half chaps or tall boots that cover your ankle are essential to a comfortable riding experience.
 Your boots must have a flat sole and must not be too bulky in size.
 Again, this is for your safety and for your comfort during this part of the trip.

-I will send a complete packing list prior to the trip’s start date.
+We will send a complete packing list prior to the trip’s start date.
 You can also check out my recommended packing list.

 Horse Riding Tour Mongolia